 One unit to be taken each year.
 Must include substantial recurrent practice in writing extensive and structured papers, extensive reading of significant literature, and significant experience in speaking and listening.

 Mathematics - 4 years

-Algebra I, Algebra II, Geometry, and one unit of advanced mathematics suggested courses include: Analytic Geometry, Trigonometry, Advanced Algebra, Probability and Statistics, Functions or Calculus.
-Completion of Algebra I in 8th grade is acceptable (for the Kansas Scholars Curriculum, but not for Qualified Admissions).
+Algebra I, Algebra II, Geometry, and one unit of advanced mathematics-- suggested courses include: Analytic Geometry, Trigonometry, Advanced Algebra, Probability and Statistics, Functions or Calculus.
+Completion of Algebra I in 8th grade is acceptable ; the student would then only need three years of math in high school.

 Science - 3 years

 One year each in Biology, Chemistry, and Physics, each of which include an average of one laboratory period a week.
 Applied/technical courses may not substitute for a unit of natural science credit.

 One unit of U.S. History; minimum of one-half unit of U.S. Government and minimum of one-half unit selected from: World History, World Geography or International Relations; and one unit selected from: Psychology, Economics, U.S. Government, U.S. History, Current Social Issues, Sociology, Anthropology, and Race and Ethnic Group Relations.
 Half unit courses may be combined to make this a whole unit.

 Two years of one language.
 Latin and Sign Language are accepted.